httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231].
 The `contentMD5` token defined in Section 5 of [RFC3230] MUST NOT be used as a digest-algorithm.

+# Obsolete Digest Header Field Parameters {#obsolete-parameters}

+This RFC obsoletes the usage of parameters with `Digest` introduced in Section 4.1.1 and 4.2 of [RFC3230] because this feature has not been widely deployed and complicates field-value processing.

 # Relationship to Subresource Integrity (SRI)